newtonkiragu/pynotes/Data Structues.md

 * Holds an `ordered` collection of items.
 * Can contain items of different types.
 * Most versatile type of data structure in Python.
-* Has no rules against unicity.
+* Has no rules against unicity(meaning it It can contain items of different datatypes).
 * List indices start from zero.
 * `Mutable`